pingidentity/pa-agent-c-sdk-sample-apache/README.md

-# PingAccess Agent SDK Sample #
+# PingAccess Agent SDK for C Sample #

-This directory contains a sample Apache agent that implements the PingAccess Agent Protocol.
+This directory contains a sample Apache agent that implements the PingAccess Agent Protocol using the Agent SDK for C.

 ## Supported Platforms ##